-Extramarital sexual conduct, which includes “adultery”, is illegal for members of the armed forces in certain circumstances.
-To be punishable under the UCMJ, the Government must prove three elements:
+However, not all acts of extramarital sexual conduct are criminal.
+Extramarital sexual conduct is only illegal for members of the armed forces under certain circumstances.
+To be punishable under Article 134, UCMJ, the Government must prove three elements:

-Extramarital sexual conduct includes the following acts between persons of the same or opposite sex: genital to genital sexual intercourse; oral to genital sexual intercourse; anal to genital sexual intercourse; and oral to anal sexual intercourse.
+“Extramarital sexual conduct” includes the following sexual acts between persons of the same or opposite sex: genital to genital sexual intercourse; oral to genital sexual intercourse; anal to genital sexual intercourse; and oral to anal sexual intercourse.

 Article 134 allows the defense of mistake of fact if the accused had an honest and reasonable belief that either he or his paramour were unmarried or legally separated.
 If the accused can put forward evidence supporting this belief, the burden is on the government to prove otherwise.

-For a free consultation, call us today at (844) 334-5459.
+For a free consultation, call us today at (843) 473-3665.